redis/redis-doc/docs/manual/programmability/eval-intro.md

    More importantly, it also requires [all write scripts to be deterministic](#scripts-with-deterministic-writes).
 1. Effects replication: only the script's data-modifying commands are replicated.
    Replicas then run the commands without executing any scripts.
-   While potentially more lengthy in terms of network traffic, this replication mode is deterministic by definition and therefore doesn't require special consideration.
+   While potentially lengthier in terms of network traffic, this replication mode is deterministic by definition and therefore doesn't require special consideration.

 Verbatim script replication was the only mode supported until Redis 3.2, in which effects replication was added.
 The _lua-replicate-commands_ configuration directive and [`redis.replicate_commands()`](/topics/lua-api#redis.replicate_commands) Lua API can be used to enable it.